What is termination for cause?

-In most circumstances, employees are terminated without cause and are entitled reasonable notice or pay in lieu of notice ( Learn more about wrongful dismissal ).
-However, where an employee commits an act of serious misconduct, an employer can terminate an employee without providing notice or pay in lieu.
+In most circumstances, employees are terminated without cause and are entitled reasonable notice or pay in lieu of notice.
+However, when an employee commits an act of serious misconduct, an employer can terminate an employee without providing notice or pay in lieu.
 This is referred to as termination for cause.

 Some common examples of workplace behaviour that may support a just cause dismissal include: